olson-sean-k/wax/README.md

 follow patterns in a glob.
 However, such components are intuitive and are often important for escaping a working directory when they precede variant patterns (i.e., as a prefix).
-For example, the glob `../src/**/*.rs` has more obvious meaning than the glob `src/**/../*.rs`.
+For example, the glob `../src/**/*.rs` has more obvious intended meaning than the glob `src/**/../*.rs`.
 As seen above though, the first glob would only match the literal path component `..` and not paths that replace this with a parent directory.

 [`Glob::partition`] can be used to isolate semantic components that precede patterns and apply semantic path operations to them (namely `..`).